OUR BROAD AREAS OF FOCUS

-Vulnerable Populations—RWJF supports finding innovative and effective ways of addressing the many factors that influence the health of our nation’s most vulnerable people.
+Strengthening Vulnerable Families—RWJF supports finding innovative and effective ways of addressing the many factors that influence the health of our nation’s most vulnerable people.
 Our work in this area will focus on mental wellness and violence prevention, particularly in early childhood.
 We cannot call ourselves a healthy nation if we continue to be a violent one.
 RWJF has chosen to address how health is diminished by all forms of violence—child abuse, bullying, post-traumatic stress, domestic abuse, street violence—and how the cycle can be broken.

 Discover, Explore, Learn—RWJF recognizes that in order to achieve a Culture of Health we must continually discover and explore the cutting-edge ideas and emerging trends that have the potential to accelerate our progress.
 We remain open to new ways of addressing issues of health and seek to actively anticipate the future, evolving our strategies to ensure that we take advantage of the most pioneering thinking.